rlalpert/deity/README.md

 Working on a better way of tracking Civ VI Steam achievements.

+# ToDo

+* Next Step: Little CLI interface to see how I might want to use it?

 # Reference (for self)

 * [Civ VI entry at steamdb.info](https://steamdb.info/app/289070/info/)